 The ignition switch is set to the ON position.

-The security horn does not sound.
+The security system alarm does not sound.

 - The conditions for issuing this DTC are no longer valid.